jsbennett/jekyll-now/_posts/2018-06-25-Internship-Week-4.md

 ## Introduction
 Howdy there!

 I can't believe at the end of this week I would have been at Craneware for four whole weeks!
-On the 4th of July, this will offically be the one month mark, so next week I'll slightly break tradition (again sorry) and add a mid-week review of the four weeks.
-Exciting huh!
-Without further ado, here is week 4 in all it's glory!
+On the 4th of July, this will offically be the one month mark!
+I can't believe I have almost been at Craneware for an entire month.
 #### Disclaimer: Please note that this is a personal blog and not affiliated with Craneware.
 All blog views and opinions are my own.
 ## Week 4 (25/06/18 - 29/06/18)
 At the beginning of the week, I finally got TFS access!
 HURRAH!!
 TFS is the work management tool that Craneware use for each team.
 Finally having access means that I can finally commit the work I have been doing, have it reviewed and add my code to a real world product.
 Exciting huh?
 Once I had commited my changes, Vladimirs went about reviewing my work.